 -

-Desk furniture.
+Desk.
 Carved tropical wood, wood, mirror, metal, glass.
 19th century.
-Tall carved wooden cabinet with nine drawers at the front (with metal handles) and a compartment on the top with a lockable lock that contains the desk part; the upper area has two shelves with glass doors on the sides, flanking a rectangular mirror with architectural finishes of classicist influence.
-The lack of bronze appliqués, the classicist influence and the clean lines are reminiscent of provincial pieces, far removed from the main architectural trends but influenced by them.
+A tall, carved wooden cabinet with nine drawers at the front (with metal handles) and a lockable compartment above the top containing the writing surface; the upper section features two glass-fronted shelves flanking a rectangular mirror with architectural finials of classical influence.
+The absence of bronze fittings, the classical influence, and the clean lines are reminiscent of provincial pieces, distinct from, yet influenced by, the major architectural movements.

 · Size: 135x56x120 cms.